 Is there a time limit in which to complete the qualification?

 Students must complete the qualification within three years.
 Students can submit assignments when they are ready but must successfully complete modules 3-5 before proceeding to module 6 and obtaining access to the learning materials within this timeframe.
 Three attempts at each assignment for Modules 3-5 and two attempts at the project for Module 6 are permitted within the time-frame, after which students are required to re-enrol.
-A further fee is charged for re-submitting assignments after the first attempt for Modules 3-5 and £200 for Module 6.
+A further fee of £100 is charged for each assignment resubmitted after the first attempt for Modules 3-5 and £200 for Module 6.
 Students can enrol on to the Diploma once they have completed the Certificate level qualification by examination or Accreditation of Prior Learning (APL).

 What is the expected amount of study required for the course?